cloud9c/taro/docs/api/core/Renderer.md

 ## Constructor

 ### Renderer( parameters : <span class="param">Object</span> )
 **parameters** — Object with properties defining the system's behaviour.
 See [WebGLRenderer](https://threejs.org/docs/#api/en/renderers/WebGLRenderer) for a list of all renderer parameters.
+The following are additional parameters:

+**pixelRatio** — This can be used to override the window.devicePixelRatio used in the renderer.

 ## Properties